tindandelion/carnd-advanced-lane-detection-p4/writeup_template.md

 allowed me to work on the pipeline incrementally, adding more processing steps as the project progressed.

-The base class for a processing stage is `PipelineStage`
+The base class for a processing stage is `PipelineStage`, defined in cell #2.
+Other steps inherit from this class and override its `process()` method to do specific work on the input data.

 ### Camera calibration

-The camera was calibrated on the images provided with the project.
-The code
+The camera was calibrated on the chessboard images, provided with the project.
+The code for this step is provided in the cell #3.
+The class `CorrectDistortion` represents the pipeline stage that undistorts the input image and passes it along.

-You're reading it!

-### Camera Calibration

-#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.
+Before invoking, the class method `CorrectDistortion.calibrate()` must be called with the chessboard images as input.
+This method calculates the distortion coefficients, invoking `cv2.findChessboardCorners()` and `cv2.calibrateCamera()`.
+The coefficients are stored in class variables and used to undistort the input image during the normal processing.

+The example of undistorted chessboard image is as follows:

+![Undistorted calibration image][image1]

+When applied to the road images, the transform produces the following output:

+![Undistorted real image][image2]

+# Color and gradient transform

+I found that in order to achieve reliable road line detection, it's best to convert the original RGB image into HSV (Hue-Saturation-Value) space and then use the V channel as a source.
+V channel provides best contrast for both yellow and white lane lines under different lighting conditions:

+![V channel extracted][image3]

+The code for V channel extraction is provided in cell #6.

+Having the V channel extracted, I apply the following transforms separately:

+* I apply color thresholding to remove irrelevant details;
+* Sobel magnitude thresholding is used to detect the value gradient changes.

+Both results are then combined with logical OR operartion to produce a resulting binary image:

+![Value threshold applied][image4]
+![Sobel magnitude thesholding][image5]
+![Resulting image][image6]

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for these tranforms is located in cells #7-#9 in the notebook.

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

-![alt text][image1]

-### Pipeline (single images)

-#### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
-![alt text][image2]

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)

-![alt text][image3]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.